jalder89/Emily-AI-GPT/README.md

 ## Installation

-To use this app you'll need access to OpenAI API, a Slack App, and way to host the app.
-I'm not launching this into production on my own at this time, so you'll need to do the lifting on your end.
+To use this app you'll need access to OpenAI API, a Slack App, a way to host the app, and a MongoDB database for hosting the AI's conversational memory.
+I'm not launching this into hosted general availability on my own at this time, so you'll need to do the lifting on your end.

 To set things setup, follow these steps(Mac):